Rokeby Hall is a country house in the Neoclassical style built for Richard Robinson, Archbishop of Armagh.

 He designed a number of other buildings in the area during that period and received the Freedom of Drogheda in 1787.
 After the Archbishop's death in 1794, he moved to Dublin where he continued to design and build primarily in Dublin and North Leinster.
 His most well-known building is of course the General Post Office in Dublin while Townley Hall in Louth is considered to be his masterpiece.

-After the Archibishop's death, his nephew the Reverend Archdeacon John Robinson (created 1st Baronet in 1819) moved from England to Rokeby Hall.
-However his stay was shortlived as he chose to remove his family to England following the murder of his father-in-law during the 1798 Rising.
+After the Archbishop's death, his nephew the Reverend Archdeacon John Robinson (created 1st Baronet in 1819) inherited Rokeby Hall.
+However his residence at Rokeby was shortlived as he chose to remove his family to England following the murder of his father-in-law in Kildare during the 1798 Rising.

-The house was subsequently leased to a number of tenants - including Henry Coddington Esq., Count Jerome de Salis and Lord Southwell.
+The house was subsequently leased to a number of tenants - including the Viscount Southwell, Henry Coddington Esq., and Count Jerome de Salis.
 The Robinson family eventually returned when John's eldest son Sir Richard Robinson once again took up residence sometime around 1840.

 Sir Richard died in 1847 and was succeeded by his eldest son Sir John Stephen Robinson.
-Sir John and his wife were responsible for two significant additions to Rokeby Hall - the Turner conservatory added c.1870 and the armorial window showing the Robinson family history in the main stair hall.
+Sir John and his wife were responsible for two significant additions to Rokeby Hall - the Turner conservatory added in the 1850s and the armorial window showing the Robinson family history in the main stair hall.

 Sir John died in 1895 and the estate passed to his son Sir Gerald Robinson (4th bart.) who died in 1903.
-The estate then passed to Sir Gerald's sister Maud who had earlier married Richard Montgomery, the owner of Beaulieu House in Co.
+The 5th baronet was Sir John's younger brother Richard Harcourt Robinson.
+After his death in 1910 the estate eventually passed to Sir Gerald's sister Maud who had earlier married Richard Montgomery, the owner of Beaulieu House in Co.
 Louth.

-With the Robinsons no longer in residence, the estate was gradually sold off, the house contents moved to Beaulieu or auctioned and the house and remaining lands leased and eventually sold.
-The estate was leased and eventually purchased by the Clinton family from Richard Montgomery.
+With the Robinsons no longer in residence, the estate was gradually broken up.
+The house and demense lands were sold to the Clinton family in 1912.
+The remaining estate lands were also broken up and sold and the Robinson collection of furniture, art and books were eventually auctioned in 1943.
+The Clinton family remained at Rokeby until about 1950.
 Since then the ownership of the house has changed a number of times.
 The current owners purchased the house in 1995.

 It is significant that the house has been used solely as a family home throughout its history and as a result the original design and detailing has remained largely unchanged.
 Many of the original demesne structures now in separate ownership - including the stable complex, two sets of gates, two gatelodges and the estate manager's house - are still in use and are being maintained or restored.
 And despite the continual division and re-use for agriculture of the original demesne surrounding the house, the layout of that demesne is still discernible in the modern landscape.